rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

    Using <strong>wrapper code</strong> allows quick and easy integration with existing Selenium test cases with minimal changes to existing code.
 Page load times and any error messages are sent to NeoLoad as external data.

-   ### Timeouts
+   ### Timeout Rule

-   To specify a test taking a maximum time of one second (in milliseconds):
+   To specify a particular test taking a maximum time of one second (in milliseconds):

    <pre>@Test(timeout=1000)
    </pre>